rebmaso/quadruped_ros/README.md

 This project also uses Alglib and Towr, but you don't need to install them.
 The headers are in the [include](popt/include) folder.

-Clone the repo in your current ros workspace and
+Clone the repo in your current ROS workspace and

 `` source ~/<your_ws>/devel/setup.bash ``